trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-3.md

     };
     ```

-7. Edit the storage file `nft.storageList.jsligo` as it.
+7. Edit the storage file `nft.storageList.jsligo`:
     > Reminder: While editing, you can either modify the administrator address to reflect your own or retain the default alice address.

     ```ligolang
     #import "nft.jsligo" "Contract"